CMU-313/nodebb-f24-cmu-secure/UserGuide.md

 5. Configured `topic.json` and `error.json` for correct rendering.
 6. Added functionality for green endorsement checkmark to appear upon click of 'Endorse topic' button and disappear upon click of 'Unendorse topic' button
 7. Added hover element for green endorsement checkmark to indicate that instructor has endorsed a post
+8. Remove limitation on the number of messages allowed to be send in a minute, which we removed the error message that shows up when someone sent multiple messages in the minute

 ### Front-end New Testing
 1. Ensures correct API calls and privileged users have access to this feature.